learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks.md

 If you want to add the Tailwind CSS library to your Nuxt3 app, please follow the instructions in this link: https://tailwindcss.com/docs/guides/nuxtjs#3.
 Make sure to select Nuxt3 instead of Nuxt2.

+## Why Nuxt?

+Nuxt.js  provides server-side rendering, automatic routing, code organization, and pre-configured plugins.
+It also has a built-In static site generation.
+Nuxt 3 comes with several performance improvements, including faster server startup time and smaller bundle sizes.
+I think it is a nice tool, especially the auto routing and how flexible you can reuse the components, but it still lacks comprehensive documentation.